Bodmin, Saskatchewan from 1910 to 1946.

 A very commendable showing for such a small community.

-Paul Doucette survived the sinking of the Canadian naval destroyer HMCS Skeena, off Reykjavic, Iceland.
+Paul Doolittle survived the sinking of the Canadian naval destroyer HMCS Skeena, off Reykjavic, Iceland.
 Ed Dahlby attained the noble rank of Stoker Petty Officer, which, in the other branches of the service, would be the equivalent of Sergeant.
 When discharged from the navy, Ed married his home-town girl, Audrey Egeland.
-They are now making plans for their 60th wedding anniverary celebration, only four years away.
+They are now making plans for their 60th wedding anniversary celebration, only four years away.

 Andrew Egeland and family of nine brothers and sisters, arrived from the Swift Current area in 1936.
 Mr. Egeland was a widower, his wife passed away nine years earlier.
 He left Norway, (the Vats area), about 1909 to come to Canada.
 His wife and two young daughters came to Canada in 1912, when he had established a farm home.
 The drought on the prairie caused them and many other families to move north.
 He bought a farm and moved the livestock and farm machinery to Bodmin.
 The Egeland family kept the farm until the youngest daughter married and moved away.
 Mr. Egeland then sold the farm and retired in Victoria.